documentationfor yFiles for HTML 3.0.0.1

 Customizing the Reconnection Gesture

-Property Description true false
+Property Description truefalse

 Visualization modes during edge reconnection

-Only the handle is visualized during movement, the original edge is not changed.A symbolized view of the edge visualized during movement, the original edge is not changed.A copy of the edge (a dummy edge) is shown during movement, the original edge is hidden.
-Note that decorations like labels are not moved with the dummy edge.The original edge, together with all its decorations, is moved.
+Only the handle is visualized during movement; the original edge is not changed.A symbolic view of the edge is visualized during movement; the original edge is not changed.
+The edge ghost visualization provides the .yfiles-edge-relocation-ghost CSS class.A copy of the edge (a helper edge) is shown during movement; the original edge is hidden.
+Note that decorations like labels are not moved with the helper edge.The original edge, together with all its decorations, is moved.

-The PortRelocationHandle cannot be decorated directly to edges.
+The PortRelocationHandle cannot be directly associated with edges.
 Instead instances of this IHandle are provided by the PortRelocationHandleProvider.
-It can be decorated using the edgeDecorator's edgePortHandleProviderDecorator.
-The most commonly used settings are available on the PortRelocationHandleProvider, too:
+It can be associated using the edges's portHandleProvider.
+The most commonly used settings are also available on the PortRelocationHandleProvider:

-graph.decorator.edgeDecorator.edgePortHandleProviderDecorator.setFactory((edge) => {
+graph.decorator.edges.portHandleProvider.addFactory((edge) => {

-const portRelocationHandleProvider = new PortRelocationHandleProvider(graph, edge)
+const portRelocationHandleProvider = new PortRelocationHandleProvider(

 portRelocationHandleProvider.visualization = Visualization.LIVE